alexecse/V5_assignment/README.md

-# 🔍 HTML Grouping Pipeline
+# HTML Grouping Pipeline

 - Automated grouping of HTML documents by structural similarity and textual similarity.
-- This project uses Applied statistical analysis, with a great interest in scalability methods.
+- This project uses Applied Statistical Analysis, with a great interest in scalability methods.

 ---